 ‘Thirsty Work’ part 5: Director’s Cut – recordings from Programmes 5 & 6 and other updates.

-I originally found out about the Thirsty Work programmes on the Radio Times Genome Archive which is very easy to browse and search.
+I originally found out about the Thirsty Work programmes on the Radio Times Programme Index (previously known as the Genome project), which is very easy to browse and search.
 Further information on the making of these programmes has been added from the BBC Written Archives Centre, which is by appointment only, in person.

-Thanks to Gwilym Davies, Judith Ellis and Keith Chandler.
+Thanks to Gwilym Davies, Judith Ellis, Keith Chandler and Paul Burgess.

 Gwilym and Carol Davies and team have put together a splendid local resource on their Glostrad website.